ClimateImpactLab/impact-calculations/climate/README.md

 ## Files included

- - `reader.py`: Defines the top-level interface of `WeatherReader` and two basic classes for daily weather data and binned weather data.
+ - `reader.py`: Defines the top-level interface of `WeatherReader` and a helper class for reading data split into yearly chunks.

+ - `dailyreader.py`: defines two basic classes for daily weather data and binned weather data.

  - `netcdfs.py`: Helper functions for reading NetCDFs in the CIL format.

 ## Testing it

-To run a simple test, call `reader.py` as follows:
+To run a simple test, call `tests/test_weatherreader.py` as follows:
 ```
-python reader.py
+python -m tests.test_weatherreader
 ```

-This will create a daily reader and a binned reader, with data corresponding to the same month.
+This will create a daily reader and a binned reader, with data corresponding to the same month, and check that they correspond.

 ## Adding a new dataset